 This measurement guide will help you achieve perfectly fitted garments.
 Let’s start by learning how to take the measurement of your size so that you can successfully make custom fitted clothes.

 So how do you take measurements for sewing?
-Grab your measuring tape and let’s get started!
+Grab your tape measure and let’s get started!

 How To Measure The Neckline